February 3, 202618 minLion Fans

 • Activate affiliate marketing across 2–3 relevant programs

-• Apply for platform Creator Funds if eligible
+• Apply for platform creator reward/monetization programs if eligible

 • Begin building an email list or messaging list